 This course will survey the legal issues involved with domestic violence, child abuse and sexual assault cases.
 The course will focus on such issues as the battered women's syndrome, child abuse prosecutions, shaken baby syndrome, date rape and forcible rape.
 The course will be taught through lectures, videotapes, guest speakers and interactive mock trial of an actual child abuse rape case.
 Grades are based upon class participation, a mock-trial exercise and a final examination.

-FIRST AMEND FREEDOM OF EXPRESS (CONSTITUTIONAL LAW - 2060)
+FIRST AMENDMENT: FREEDOM OF EXPRESSION (CONSTITUTIONAL LAW - 2060)

-First Amendment: Freedom of Expression.
-Ths course provides an overview of the subset of First Amendment Law pertaining to principles of freedom of expression.
+This course provides an overview of the subset of First Amendment Law pertaining to principles of freedom of expression.
 Topics may include: the history and theory of free expression, categories of unprotected speech, limits on government regulation of expression and expressive conduct, freedom of the press, freedom of expressive association, regulation of political campaigns, and regulation of communications media.
 Grades will be based on a final examination.
+Prerequisite: CONSTITUTIONAL LAW